Government Boarding School at Lac du Flambeau: History

 In the 1920s Native crafts was added to the curriculum at Lac du Flambeau.
 By 1932 the school had shifted from a boarding school to a day school.

 But, "The effects of the school were devastating to the tribal community.
 Traditional spiritual beliefs were replaced by Christianity, traditional dances by square dances and traditional languages by English.
 Within two generations, the boarding school had created a population of young adults who did not fit into either the traditional reservation culture or the surrounding white communities."

-After passage of the Indian Self-Determination and Educational Assistance Act in 1975, the school was transferred to the Ojibwe people for their direct management and operation.
+After passage of the Indian Self-Determination and Education Assistance Act of 1975 in 1975, the school was transferred to the Ojibwe people for their direct management and operation.
 They contracted with the BIA for the funds to operate it.
 It has been adapted for current tribal uses.
 For instance, today the boys' dormitory houses offices of the LDF Tribal Historic Preservation Program, the Ojibwe Language Program, and the Cultural Activities Program.

 In 2000 the Department of Interior formally apologized for actions of the BIA "that in the past has committed acts so terrible that they infect, diminish and destroy the lives of Indian people decades later, generations later."
 In 2009 U.S. President Barack Obama signed into law a similar apology.
 The sign-board outside the school observes, "...the Boy's Dormitory... towering over the state highway, is a constant reminder of the near destruction of Native language and culture.
 It is preserved as a memorial to all the children who passed through its doors."